 You can also save on the USS Midway Museum with the Go San Diego Card.
 Go Card lets you choose from top San Diego activities for one discounted price.
 You can save up to 50% over paying at the gate.

-The USS Midway Museum parking costs $10 and has 320 slots.
+The USS Midway Museum parking costs $10-20 (depending on date) and has 320 slots.
 If the parking lot is full when you arrive, there are public parking garages and metered parking not too far away.

 Do you really need a stroller?
 I brought an umbrella stroller for my two-year-old son and was glad I did, although most people would recommend leaving the stroller behind.
 This is a ship with steep staircases and narrow corridors.
 You will not be able to take a stroller into the lower level of the museum, and you do not want to miss that section about life at sea with 5000 sailors.

 If you have a child who needs a nap or who likes to run away, you will be glad for a stroller.
 Otherwise, leave it behind.
 A backpack or sling would work well for a younger child.
 You can park your stroller anywhere and leave it while you tour sections of the ship that are not stroller friendly.

 Audio Guide Tips

 Audio guides are available only for children ages six and above (paid admission).
 However, when I asked, the staff let me have extra headphones for my two younger children and each device has a second headphone jack so if you are okay with sharing, younger children can listen to the audio guides as well.